langfordG/react-chord-diagram/README.md

 - type: `object`

-Custom styles applied to the root of diagram.
+Custom styles applied to the root svg.

 example: